cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 MUST NOT encode Undefined value as the two-byte sequence of 0xf817.
 A decoder MUST treat these two-byte sequences as an error.
 Similar prohibitions apply to the unassigned simple values as well.

+The 5-bit values of 25, 26, and 27 are for 16-bit, 32-bit, and 64-bit
+IEEE 754 binary floating-point values {{-fp}}.
+These floating-point values are encoded in the additional bytes of the appropriate size.
+(See
+{{half-precision}} for some information about 16-bit floating point.)

 ## Optional Tagging of Items {#tags}